-Anyone who has worked with me knows that I take a pretty hard line when it comes to telling in dialogue tags.
-Examples are:
+Anyone who has worked with me knows that I take a pretty hard line when it comes to writing dialogue in fiction.
+I have a low tolerance for telling in dialogue tags, like:

 “I’m so excited!” she said exuberantly.